openvinotoolkit/model_server/docs/model_server_rest_api.md

   "error": <error message>|<string>
 }
 ```
-When operation succeeded HTTP response status code should be 200, for 412 or 500.
+When operation succeeded HTTP response status code is 200, otherwise another code is returned.
 Possible messages returned on error:

 - retrieving status of one of the models failed: